thunderbird/webext-docs/messages.rst

       :name: ``flagged``
       :type: (boolean)

-      Whether this message is flagged (a.k.a. 'starred').
+      Whether this message is flagged (a.k.a. starred).

    .. api-member::